frioux/blog/content/posts/install-and-configure-the-ms-odbc-driver-on-debian.md

 Stop your apps first.
 I don't know if it would interfere with the process, but let's just be safe.

-Grab the sqlncli11 package from MS and the unixODBC 2.3.2 package.
+Grab the sqlncli11 package from MS.

     $ wget http://download.microsoft.com/download/6/A/B/6AB27E13-46AE-4CE9-AFFD-406367CADC1D/Linux6/sqlncli-11.0.1790.0.tar.gz

+# Install unixODBC

+_Starting with Utopic Unicorn you can just `apt-get install unixodbc unixodbc-dev` then go straight to Driver Compatibility! --frew_

     $ wget ftp://ftp.unixodbc.org/pub/unixODBC/unixODBC-2.3.2.tar.gz

 Get rid of any previous ODBC packages.

     $ sudo apt-get remove libodbc1 unixodbc unixodbc-dev

-# Install unixODBC 2.3.2

 <strike>_This is a stupidly manual process because the Debian packagers have
 woefully dragged their feet for many years on updating this package.
 If you'd